 Now, it’s fair to say his body was no temple, but to go in your sixties seems too soon, even if that age did match his favorite decade.

-We weren’t terribly close to Terry, but we were extremely fond of him.
-In Seinfeldian terms, he was our Kramer; the man who lived in a separate apartment so close in proximity he may as well have lived in our bathroom; a man who stopped us on the stoop to tell a long winded story when we were obviously in a hurry; a man we really didn’t KNOW, but SAW constantly, sometimes every day for over 10 years.
+We weren’t terribly close to him, but we were extremely fond of him.
+In Seinfeldian terms, he was our Kramer: the man who lived in a separate apartment so close in proximity, he may as well have lived in our bathroom; the man who stopped us on the stoop to tell a long winded story when we were obviously in a hurry; the man we really didn’t KNOW, but SAW constantly, sometimes every day for over ten years.

 His sister sent me this photo of the plaque on a bench in Central Park to honor him.
 Apparently, the quote above his name was something he said all the time.

 Below, I shared an edited favorite story about Terry.
 I’ve shared it before, but it seems like the right time to pull it out from the archives.

 Our former upstairs neighbor, Terry, claimed to be an ‘entertainment lawyer’ at some point in his life.
 In his heyday, he ‘worked’ with the likes of John Lennon, Mick Jagger, Slash, Roger Waters, Steven Tyler-the list goes on.
 I’m not entirely sure any of this is true-I actually never believed anything he said.

 He had a stoma, a large air hole, in his throat from too much smoking-so he always wore a bandana around his neck.
 Always.
 When he spoke, he placed his hand over this wind hole to produce a rough, raspy voice similar to a masculine Marge Simpson.

 For the record-I am terribly fond of him.
 When I passed him on the stairs he would regale me with stories and then tell me how great I looked.
 I won’t lie-this was nice to hear when I was postpartum and didn’t sleep, exercise or eat anything but Oreos for three months straight.